ldcas-uc3m/TFM/parts/state_of_the_art.typ

 Before handling the interrupt, it is necessary to save the execution context, so that the program can be resumed when the interrupt handler has completed.
-The execution context varies depending on the architecture, and can include, stack pinter, status register, and any other registers that are visible to the CPU, but it always includes at least the program counter.
+The execution context varies depending on the architecture, and can include, stack pointer, status register, and any other registers that are visible to the CPU, but it always includes at least the program counter.
 This context can be stored on special registers, on the stack, or in a combination of both, depending on the architecture.
-The cause of the interrupt is also typically stored for architectures that support different types of interrupts.
+The cause of the interrupt is also stored in architectures that support different types of interrupts.

 // Execution/Privilege Mode change
 Modern architectures, such as Intel's x86 @IntelDevManual3A and RISC-V